DTU-NST/SocialDataExam/content/posts/Paper.md

 At a first glance, the dataset contains a lot of missing data, which needs to preprocessed before diving into an analysis.
 We limited the dataset to a subset of attributes for the analysis as a step before removing missing values.
 One of the attributes in the dataset describes the compliance in reporting a building's Site EUI.
-While the dataset differentiates between commercial sites, residential housing and other, the compliance is primarily found for commercial sites.
+While the dataset does differentiate between commercial sites, residential housing and other, it is only the commercial data where compliance is high and the data is sufficient for an analysis.
 As the heart of the analysis concerns the Energy Usage Intensity (EUI), we filter for commercial properties and top off the preprocessing by removing any missing values.